gyselax/gyselalibxx/src/multipatch/connectivity/README.md

 ## Patch locator
-The `IPatchLocator` is a base class of operators to identify the patch where a given physical coordinate is.
+The patch locator operators identify the patch where a given physical coordinate is.

 ### Mappings
 On each patch, we define a mapping from the logical domain to the physical domain.